 app.run(debug=True)

-In this example, we import our Blueprint object from the `products` module and register it with our Flask application instance.
-We also provide a URL prefix of `/products` so that all URLs related to the products module will have this prefix.
+In this example, we import our Blueprint object from the products module and register it with our Flask application instance.
+We also provide a URL prefix of /products so that all URLs related to the products module will have this prefix.

 We can implement the other Blueprints in a similar fashion.
 By creating separate Blueprints for different modules, we can maintain our codebase, reduce conflicts, and enhance the reliability of our application.

 In this article, we have discussed why project layout matters and how to use Flask Blueprints to create a more organized and modular Flask application.
-By creating different Blueprints for different modules, we can maintain our codebase, reduce conflicts, and enhance the reliability of our application.

 Organizing your Python application with Flask Blueprints is a simple way to maintain a high level of code organization and prevent headaches for yourself in the future.
 This article highlighted the importance of organizing Flask projects, and how to use Flask Blueprints to help with that process.

-Flask Blueprints help organize a project into smaller, more manageable pieces, making it easier to develop and maintain with fewer chances of naming conflicts.
 Using an example of an e-commerce application, we demonstrated how different Blueprint modules can be created for separate functionality like authentication, products, and admin interface.

 Without proper project organization, developers may struggle to maintain and extend Flask applications, and readability can be challenging when codebases grow in complexity.
-Flask Blueprints are a powerful tool for development in Flask projects, allowing for scalability and flexibility with ease.